JohannBillar/movie-search-app/README.md

 ### Usage

-Install the dependencies/devDependencies, create config file and start the server.
+Install the dependencies/devDependencies, create config file with your API keys and start the server.

 ```sh
 $ cd reactjs-components